 Gold and Silver Ounces Sold and Delivered to Customers.
-We look at the number of ounces of gold and silver sold and delivered to our customers (excluding ounces recorded on forward contracts).
+A key performance metric we utilize is the number of ounces of gold and silver sold and delivered to our customers (excluding ounces recorded on forward contracts).
 These metrics reflect our business volume without regard to changes in commodity pricing, which also impacts revenue, but can mask actual business trends.

 The primary purpose of entering into forward sales transactions is to hedge commodity price risk.
 Although the revenues realized from these forward sales transactions are often significant, they generally have negligible impact on gross margins.
-As a result, the Company excludes the ounces recorded on forward contracts from its performance metrics, as the Company does not enter into forward sales transactions for speculative purposes.
+As a result, the Company excludes the ounces recorded on forward contracts from its performance metrics as the Company does not enter into forward sales transactions for speculative purposes.